truschival/DigitalRooster.dev/content/pages/hardware.md

     there is no popping noise when changing tracks

--   A BQ32000 Real Time Clock chip with trickle-charge circuit that charges a 200mF SuperCap.
+-   A BQ32000 Real Time Clock chip with trickle-charge circuit that charges a 200mF Super-Cap.
 Although the software synchronizes time using NTP I wanted a Real Time Clock in case the network is down.
 Also having a the correct time during boot makes logging a lot more insightful and avoids TLS error for certificates that are not yet valid on Jan 1st of 1970...

--   A TLC59208F PWM LED driver for backlight control and a possible RGBA light to wake up with a sunrise simulation.
-The PWM pins on both Raspberry Pi and BananaPi are scarce an used for other functions, e.g. I2S.
+-   A TLC59208F PWM LED driver for back-light control and a possible RGBA light to wake up with a sunrise simulation.
+The PWM pins on both Raspberry Pi and Banana-Pi are scarce an used for other functions, e.g. I2S.
 Software PWM is not really a nice option so I was willing to spend some 2.5$ for a nice I2C chip that integrates nicely with the Linux LED driver framework

 -   Integrated circuitry for the Grayhill rotary encoder that requires voltage dividers and a debounce for the push button

--   The possiblity to connect an external I2C device.
+-   The possibility to connect an external I2C device.
 I have a APDS9660 gesture and light sensor in mind for dynamic back-light control or gesture snooze.

 -   Last but not least: a separate header for UART console since when assembled